edwardtanguay/sass_base/README.md

 Switch to the appropriate branch to see that solution to process SASS into CSS.

-As a learning guide, the following order is recommended:
+As a learning guide, study the following branches in this order:

 - :thumbsup: **with_node_sass** - The simplest solution when you just need to convert numerous `.scss` files into one `.css` file.
 It uses deprecated `@import` but has modules and so is quite extensive, straight-forward and pragmatic.